KusionStack/kusionstack.io/docs/kusion/5-user-guides/1-cloud-resources/1-database.md

 }
 ```

+`dev/kcl.mod` declares the dependency packages of the application, including Kusion application model (`kam`) as well as the `network` and `mysql` module.
 The configuration file `main.k`, usually written by the **App Developers**, declares customized configurations for `dev` stack, which includes an `AppConfiguration` with the name of `wordpress`.
-And the `wordpress` application includes a workload of type `workload.Service`, which runs on 1 replica and exposes `80` port to be accessed.
-Besides, it declares a cloud `mysql.MySQL` as the database accessory with the engine version of `8.0` for the application.
+And the `wordpress` application includes a workload of type `workload.Service`, which runs on 1 replica.
+Besides, it declares a **Kusion Module** with the type of `network.Network` exposing `80` port to be accessed, and a cloud `mysql.MySQL` as the database accessory with the engine version of `8.0` for the application.

 The necessary Terraform resources for deploying and using the cloud rds (relational database service) will be generated, and users can get the `host`, `username` and `password` of the database through the [mysql credentials and connectivity](../../6-reference/2-modules/1-developer-schemas/database/mysql.md#credentials-and-connectivity) of Kusion in application containers.

 :::info
-More details about Catalog models can be found in [Catalog](https://github.com/KusionStack/catalog)
+More details about the `AppConfiguration` model and internal Kusion Module can be found in [kam](https://github.com/KusionStack/kam) and [catalog](https://github.com/KusionStack/catalog).
 :::

 :::info